Listeners Club

 Ronald Clayborn, 70, of Hoopeston

-Ronald Clayborn, 70, of Hoopeston, IL, passed away at 9:52 P.M.
+Ronald Lee Clayborn, 70, of Hoopeston, IL, passed away at 9:52 P.M.
 Wednesday, April 15, 2026, at Carle Foundation Hospital in Urbana, IL.
-Arrangements are pending at Anderson Funeral Home in Hoopeston.
+He was born September 6, 1955, at Lakeview Hospital in Danville, IL, the son of Everett Lee and Ruby May (Kitchens) Clayborn.
+He married Candis Warner on June 29, 1991, at the Good Shepherd Lutheran Church in Hoopeston.
+She survives in Hoopeston.

 Patti (Ervin) Ziemnisky, 69, of Cheneyville